mcnutter1/scripts/iot_simulator/PRINTER_README.md

 # HP Printer Simulator

-This is a comprehensive HP LaserJet printer simulator that simulates an HP LaserJet Enterprise M609dn with full network functionality.
+This is a comprehensive HP LaserJet printer simulator that simulates an HP LaserJet Enterprise M609dn with full network functionality and **Windows printer discovery support**.

 ## Features

-The simulator includes three main server components:
+The simulator includes five main server components:

 ### 1. **SNMP Server** (Port 161)
 - Responds to SNMP queries with printer-specific OIDs